Nahal Issaron

-Nahal Issaron (נחל עשרון Naẖal Issaron) is a wadi and neolithic settlement in southern Negev, Israel.
+Nahal Issaron (נחל עשרון) is a wadi and neolithic settlement in southern Negev, Israel.
 It is located at the eastern edge of Ovda Valley, 5 km west of Arabah Rift valley and 35 km north of the Gulf of Aqaba.
 Excavations carried out by Avi Gopher and Nigel Goring-Morris in Nahal Issaron in 1980 uncovered remnants of an early pastoralist settlement belonging to the Pre-Pottery Neolithic B period.